 - Most programs will have a pre-interview dinner the night before the interview.
 Go to these!
 Even more than the interview, the dinner gives you a good sense of the residents and how happy they are.

-- The interview usually consists of a light breakfast, introductory remarks by a faculty member, 2-3 20 minute individual interviews, tour, lunch, and then you’re finished.
+- The interview usually consists of a light breakfast, introductory remarks by a faculty member, 2-5 20 minute individual interviews, a tour, lunch, and then you’re finished.

 - The interviews themselves are generally very low-key and relaxed.
 Very rarely, if at all, will they ask “tough” or behavioral questions.
 They’re just trying to get to know you.
 The vast majority of anesthesiologists are chill, easy-going people.
 So that’s what they want to see from you.
-You’ll usually interview with the Program Director, possibly the Chair, and then another faculty member.
+You’ll usually interview with the Program Director, possibly the Chair, and then another faculty member or even a chief resident.

-- When the interview is over, you can send thank-you emails to anyone you interviewed with, the program director, and the program coordinator.
+When the interview is over, you can send thank-you emails to anyone you interviewed with, the program director, and the program coordinator.
 Program coordinators usually provide you with email contact information for your interviewers, but some students still prefer to send snail mail.
+If a program tells you not to send these thank you notes, do NOT send them (it is not a trick).

 An excellent reference with more details on the residency application, match process, and anesthesia subspecialties is the American Society of Anesthesiologists.